HienTheTrinh/Analyze-Tiki-cellphones/README.md

-# Analyzing-laptop-sold-on-Tiki
+# Data analysis of cellphones sales on Tiki
-This is my personal project aimed at analyzing data of laptops sold on the Tiki website.
+This is my personal project aimed at analyzing data of cellphones sold on the Tiki website.
 I use Python to collect data through APIs, perform data cleaning, and utilize Power Bi for data visualization and analysis.

 # Crawl data
 Make sure your laptop/PC have Python installed.
 Steps to crawl data: